 Desdemona & Othello — As If We Could Leave Shakespeare Out

-On this tour we are showing you around the intense relationship between Literature & Art, we wouldn’t dream of excluding William Shakespeare and how he stoked the fire during the Elizabethan Era.
-It would be like guiding you through London and not showing you the Big Ben.
-We could have gone for Verona’s uber-famous sweethearts – aka Romeo & Juliet – but instead we opted for a less obvious alternative.
+On this tour we are showing you around the intense relationship between literature and art, we wouldn’t dream of excluding William Shakespeare and how he stoked the fire during the Elizabethan Era.
+It would be like guiding you through London and not showing you Big Ben.
+We could have gone for Verona’s uber-famous sweethearts – aka Romeo & Juliet – but instead, we opted for a less obvious alternative.
 Besides, Othello is just as much of a tragedy as Romeo & Juliet!
-So, here comes drama #4 of this article.
+So, here comes drama number four.

 William Shakespeare, Othello, The Moor of Venice, Act 5, Scene 2.
 Othello/Spark Notes.

 These two ill-starred lovers, so grossly misled by deception and plotting, inspired many artists.
 Their charm also captured the imagination of Sir William Blake.
 He was an English poet, painter and print-maker who is now considered one of the major precursors of the Romantic movement.
 He lived and created via different media throughout the second half of the 18th century.
 Blake was in his early twenties when he drew and painted the image above.
 As much as Feuerbach’s Paolo & Francesca, his Othello and Desdemona reflect the taste for well proportioned figures that characterized the ancient Greeks.
 Its simplicity in composition, style, and color convey a particular interest for the theme, rather than for anything else.

 Admittedly, Blake’s watercolor and pen work looks more like a study of the subject.
 There are much grander depictions of this inspiring literary couple with bigger dimensions, much more drama, and greater scenic structure.
 However, given the transversal, admirable skills of Sir.
 William Blake with both pen and brush, this example fits like a glove!